savalyksergey/wh-devops-test/README.md

 ## Install

-You need to have a slack webhook set up for a channel to which he messages should come to
+You need to have a slack webhook set up for a channel to which the messages should come to